 - key risks of the investment

-- As the name implies the ‘Project News’ category lists any relevant news pertinent to the property.
-In this case this category included a dated news item relating to the issuing of the mortgage and timing for rental payments to kick in.
+- As the name implies, the ‘Project News’ category lists any relevant news pertinent to the property, such as mortgage issuance and timing for rental payments to kick in.

-Apart from the translation issue, I found the information provided to be quite comprehensive in helping an investor to take an informed decision.
+I found the information provided to be quite comprehensive in helping an investor make an informed decision.

 Once you have submitted your first investment you will be able to see a summary of your portfolio within a dedicated sub-menu.

-The portfolio dashboard provides a snapshot of the investor’s account value, net annual returns and monthly earnings.
-From the dashboard, one is also able to deposit further money and view all past transactions.
+The portfolio dashboard provides a snapshot of the investor’s account value, net annual returns, and monthly earnings.
+From the dashboard, you can deposit further money and view all past transactions.

 Why are InRento Properties Lower Risk?

-First of all, InRento has a very experienced team of licensed investment advisors from Lithuania with a reputable track record in asset management and real estate.
-This ensures that the selected properties have been duly analyzed by multiple experts in the field and deemed to be solid bets.
+First of all, InRento has a very experienced team of licensed investment advisors with a solid track record in asset management and real estate.
+The team vets every property through multiple layers of analysis before listing it on the platform.

-Secondly, they are properties that are already generating income and have a track record in doing so.
-They are located in good areas within a local real estate market that is trending upwards for the foreseeable future.
+Second, the properties listed are already generating rental income and have a track record of doing so.
+They are located in good areas within real estate markets that show solid fundamentals.

 What is InRento’s Business Model?

-InRento acts as a bridge between property rental administrators who require capital to purchase rental properties and investors who are after earning passive income from rental properties backed by mortgage security without necessarily investing large amounts.
-The bottom line is a monthly flow of rental income which is shared between the rent administrator i.e. the borrower, and the investors on the platform whose invested amounts are pooled in the form of a loan to the borrower to acquire the said property.
+InRento acts as a bridge between property rental administrators who require capital to purchase rental properties and investors who want to earn passive income from rental properties backed by mortgage security, without needing to invest large amounts.
+The result is a monthly flow of rental income shared between the rent administrator (the borrower) and the investors, whose pooled funds form a loan to the borrower to acquire the property.

-If on the other hand the total amount of required funding for the property in question is not collected from investors in time, all the collected money in the interim is returned to the investors.
+If the total amount of required funding for the property is not collected from investors in time, all the collected money is returned to the investors.

 Since the investments are structured as loans, the rental income is structured as partly fixed and partly variable.
 When the property is 100% occupied by tenants, the monthly rental income would be typically split 80%/20% between the investor and the borrower respectively.
-If on the other extreme the property would be fully vacant, the borrower will be obliged to pay the fixed interest rate.
+If the property is fully vacant, the borrower is still obliged to pay the fixed interest rate.

-Furthermore, while every project comes with its own specific terms and conditions, generally the longer a property remains vacant, the higher the fixed interest rate will grow such that the investor will receive the minimum rental yield stipulated at the time of investing.
-For example, the only open project currently available at time of writing stipulates a net rental yield ranging from 1% per annum at 0% occupancy and 7.36% per annum at 100% occupancy.
+While every project comes with its own specific terms and conditions, generally the longer a property remains vacant, the higher the fixed interest rate grows so that the investor receives the minimum rental yield stipulated at the time of investing.

-In vetting potential projects, InRento favors those with multiple tenants more than the ones with single tenants.
-The reason is that the more tenants there are, the lower the exposure to vacancy risk.
-Thus, InRento’s philosophy for the first 10 projects is to only take on loans for properties that already have at least a single tenant.
-By doing so, investors will be able to accurately predict what the net rental yield of the investment will be.
-The higher the yield, the higher the potential to reduce the price for the upcoming tenants in order to rent out the asset more rapidly.
+In vetting potential projects, InRento favors those with multiple tenants over ones with a single tenant.
+The reasoning is straightforward: the more tenants there are, the lower the exposure to vacancy risk.
+InRento’s approach has been to only take on loans for properties that already have at least one tenant.
+This way, investors can accurately predict what the net rental yield of the investment will be.

-In terms of capital appreciation of the property, should the property be sold at a higher value than the cost at which it was purchased, 50% to 70% of the capital-growth share would also flow to investors, with the balance being shared between the borrower and InRento.
+In terms of capital appreciation, should the property be sold at a higher value than the cost at which it was purchased, 50% to 70% of the capital-growth share would flow to investors, with the balance shared between the borrower and InRento.
 This would be an additional return over and above the net rental yield in the year of sale.

-With the above considerations in mind, it becomes clear that the InRento business model is based on incentivizing the borrower to produce the highest possible return.
-The higher the return is for the investor the higher it equally is for the borrower.
+With all of this in mind, it becomes clear that the InRento business model is designed to incentivize the borrower to produce the highest possible return.
+The higher the return is for the investor, the higher it is for the borrower as well.

 The revenues for InRento come from the following: